blessonjames/TechnicalChallenge/README.md

 Note: The register & login functionality is not implemented yet but the page can be still accessed.

 ## Challenge 2:
-The python script connecta to Azure using service principal.
+The python script connects to Azure using service principal.

 It gathers data of the VM and saves it in a dictionary.